 Buying a phone, however, is only part of the expense.
 You also need a mobile phone carrier that provides services for talking, texting and browsing the internet.
 There are several things to consider when choosing which mobile phone carrier is right for you, like price, network performance, customer service, and available incentives.
 Here’s a look at cell phone carrier reviews for some of the most popular brands today.

 Verizon: The Widest Coverage

 With the country’s largest network, Verizon is the best option for anyone concerned about coverage.
 This is especially true for people who live in rural areas, where many mobile phone carriers don’t even offer service.
 Verizon also offers fast 5G speeds, though speed is affected in some areas.

-Verizon, however, often costs more than other major carriers.
-Expect to spend at least $40 for basic access.
-If you want to add people to your plan, the price will go up quickly.
+Verizon does often cost more than other major carriers.
+Expect to spend $45 for a 15GB plan, though that price goes down with time to $40 after three months and $35 after nine months.
+Also note that if you want to add people to your plan, the price will go up quickly.